DafeO-hub/DafeOnosuStudentApp/README.md

 <li>Frontend Architecture</li>

 ## Solution
 The project created followed Objected Oriented principles.
-It made used  of Entitty framework, NUnit testing,  Separation of concerns, the frontend was built independently from the backend.
+It made used  of Entitty framework, Logger, CORS, NUnit testing,  Separation of concerns, the frontend was built independently from the backend.
 Connected to the SQLite database to perfornm CRUD operations.

 ## Built with
 Angular version 11 and above was used for the frontend <br />
-ASP .Net 3.1 the backend to accomodate visual studio 17 Bootstrap
+ASP .Net 3.1 the backend to accomodate visual studio 17 <br />
+Bootstrap

 ## Getting started